 A CVM that is manually added to the scaling group must meet the following requirements:

-A CLB instance (in the case of a cross-region CLB instance, its backend instance VPC) that is associated with a scaling group must be in the same network environment (VPC or the classic network of the same region) as the scaling group.
+A CLB instance (in the case of a cross-region CLB instance, its real server) that is associated with a scaling group must be in the same network environment (VPC or the classic network of the same region) as the scaling group.

 No. Auto Scaling can independently scale CVM instances out and in.
 It can work with CLB or work alone.